If your pet has ingested any amount of chocolate, contact your vet immediately.

 - Irregular heartbeat

-Not all chocolate carries the same level of danger, but even small amounts can be toxic depending on the type:
+Not all chocolate carries the same danger, but even small amounts can be toxic.

-- Dark chocolate and unsweetened baking chocolate: These contain the highest levels of theobromine, ranging between 227 to 364 mg per ounce.
-For perspective, just 9 mg of theobromine per pound of your dog’s weight can cause poisoning, meaning a 20-pound dog can get sick from eating just about ⅓ (about one ounce) of a dark chocolate bar.
+These contain the highest levels of theobromine, ranging from 227 to 364 mg per ounce.
+Just 9 mg of theobromine per pound of body weight can cause poisoning.

-- Milk chocolate: While this contains lower amounts of theobromine, around 60mg per ounce, it can still harm your pet if consumed in large quantities.
+This contains lower levels of theobromine, around 60 mg per ounce, but can still harm pets in large amounts.

-- White chocolate: This has minimal theobromine but has a high fat and sugar content that can cause an upset stomach and even lead to pancreatitis.
+This contains minimal theobromine but has high fat and sugar content, which can cause digestive issues or pancreatitis.